 Milestone (AUST) Pty Limited (Milestone) has prepared this Review of Environmental Factors (REF) for the City of Canada Bay Council.
-This REF assesses the potential environmental impacts that could arise from the proposed construction of a full sized synthetic field over the existing natural field and relocation of four sports field lighting at Norman Street, Concord (Lot 1 DP 909052, Lot 1 DP 327309 and Lot 6 DP 217073).
+This REF assesses the potential environmental impacts that could arise from the proposed additional half-size synthetic field with associated lighting, access, seating and the construction of a new amenities building at Majors Bay Reserve, Norman Street, Concord (Lot 1 DP 909052, Lot 1 DP 327309 and Lot 6 DP 217073).